Open Access Policy

 The possibility of using the results of other people's research should be done only by referring correctly and explicitly to the published article.

-University of Kurdistan has the right to publish all published articles.
-However, under open access publications, all published article in this journal are available to the public on the journal's website free of charge.
+According to the rules of open access publications, all studies published in this journal are freely available on the journal's website to the public free of charge.

 Principal Ethical Codes for the Motaleate Shahri Editor